johnodonnell123/johnodonnell123.github.io/pages/page_EDA.md

 ## Simple Oil Production Plot
 Here we choose 8 wells at random for a given operator, and plot their oil production streams.
-This is a pre-defined plotting function I have created, which can be found on in the notebook.
+This is a pre-defined plotting function I have created, which can be found in the notebook.

+We start by defining our two DataFrames we want to use for input (which allows us to filter the data up front), then pass them as arguments to our function along with other options such as `material` and `cumulative` (boolean).

 ```javascript
 df9 = df_header[df_header['Current_Operator'].str.contains('XTO')].sample(8)